rana-alshaikh/Disentangled-Facets/README.md

 # Disentangled-Facets
 This is the implementation of the IncAgg model proposed in "Learning Conceptual Spaces with Disentangled Facets".
-The implementation used the following:
+The implementation uses the following:

 python 3.5.0